What is the goal of a business?

 One of the most important ways you can ensure your customers are satisfied with the service they receive is to respond to their needs in the shortest possible time.
 This concerns every single process that is in contact with your customers.
-To be successful in this endeavour, you need to ensure that your processes have the shortest possible lead times (the time required to get tasks done).
+To be successful in this endeavor, you need to ensure that your processes have the shortest possible lead times (the time required to get tasks done).

 If you can reduce the lead time of your processes, your will be better positioned to respond to the needs of your customers and increase your turnaround times, freeing up invaluable capacity to take on more customers.
 As you better serve your clients, you will attract more orders and further increase your revenues.
 And as your volumes increase, you will achieve greater economies of scale and further reduce your costs.

 Pay Attention to Your Inputs

 Apart from your processes, you will need to pay close attention to the inputs you are using, whether you are in a manufacturing or service-based environment.

 In manufacturing, we focus on the raw materials or assemblies we are purchasing from suppliers to ensure that they meet quality requirements, purchased from sources close to their point of use (lower transportation costs, smaller order quantities, more responsive to demand, etc.).
 Overall, we need to develop a systemic viewpoint that considers various factors such as quality, distance, and responsiveness to select the most optimal sources.
 And to do this, we need to empower everyone within purchasing and procurement roles to understand the direct impact of their work on the bottom line.
 Your purchasing strategy is vitally important as it directly affects all downstream processes and decisions.